nilbertooliveira/flights/README.md

 ## Ambiente Docker

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:

 1. Clonar o repositório:
  `git clone https://github.com/nilbertooliveira/flights.git`
 2. Acessar a pasta do projeto "docker" e rodar o comando: